john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/watching_for_changes.md

 [cargo-limit][c-cargo_limit-crates.io]⮳ is [Cargo][p-cargo] with less noise: warnings are skipped until errors are fixed, Neovim integration, etc.

-- errors have highest priority
+- errors have highest priority.
-- they never appear in the middle of warnings
+- they never appear in the middle of warnings.
-- warnings are skipped by default until errors are fixed
+- warnings are skipped by default until errors are fixed.
-- external path dependencies' warnings are skipped by default
+- external path dependencies' warnings are skipped by default.
-- all messages come in reversed order by default to avoid extra scrolling
+- all messages come in reversed order by default to avoid extra scrolling.
-- messages are grouped by filenames
+- messages are grouped by filenames.
-- number of messages can be limited
+- number of messages can be limited.
-- after encountering first error the rest of build time is limited by default
+- after encountering first error the rest of build time is limited by default.
-- files can be automatically opened in your text editor on affected lines
+- files can be automatically opened in your text editor on affected lines.

 This tool is especially useful in combination with [`cargo-watch`][c-cargo_watch]⮳{{hi:cargo-watch}}.